 - Optional performance enhancements for a competitive edge

 - Significant reduction in power usage

-- We own and operate our own fabs and have access to industry standard third-party foundries
+- Directly owned and operated fabs, with access to industry standard third-party foundries

 - More than 25 years of conversion experience with over 4,000 designs converted to working silicon